Published: March 3, 2026

 Between them, Battery Electric Vehicles (BEVs), Hybrid cars, and Plug-in Hybrid cars account for 62.3% of new vehicle registrations.

-County Figures
+County Sales Figures

 Every county in Ireland has seen year on year growth in EV sales that reaches at least the double digits.